220pmc/stats220/index.md

 * Due Date: 21st March, 2022

 ## Meme
 This is my newly created meme.
+Have you ever had a similar experience?
 ![my_meme](/images/my_meme.png)
 ## Used R and {magick} package code
 ```